ninadewi/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include biometric technologies, surveillance, the nation-state and its borders.

 interests:
-- Artificial Intelligence
+- Biometric technologies
-- Computational Linguistics
+- Surveillance
-- Information Retrieval
+- The nation-state and its borders

 education:
   courses: